-Registration as a Tax Shelter.
-The Internal Revenue Code requires that "tax shelters" be registered with the Secretary of the Treasury.
-The temporary Treasury Regulations interpreting the tax shelter registration provisions of the Internal Revenue Code are extremely broad.
-It is arguable that we are not subject to the registration requirement on the basis that we will not constitute a tax shelter.
-However, the general partner, as our principal organizer, has registered us as a tax shelter with the Secretary of Treasury because of the absence of assurance that we will not be subject to tax shelter registration and in light of the substantial penalties which might be imposed if registration is required and not undertaken.
+The Code requires that "tax shelters" be registered with the Secretary of the Treasury.
+The temporary Treasury Regulations interpreting the tax shelter registration provisions of the Code are extremely broad.

-The IRS has issued to us the following tax-shelter registration number: 90036000017.
-A unitholder who sells or otherwise transfers a unit in a later transaction must furnish the registration number to the transferee.
-The penalty for failure of the transferor of a unit to furnish the registration number to the transferee is \$100 for each failure.
-In addition, the unitholders must disclose our tax shelter registration number on Form 8271 to be attached to the tax return on which any deduction, loss or other benefit we generate is claimed or on which any of our income is included.
-A unitholder who fails to disclose the tax shelter registration number on his return, without reasonable cause for that failure, will be subject to a \$250 penalty for each failure.
-Any penalties discussed are not deductible for federal income tax purposes.
+Our general partner, as our principal organizer, has registered us as a tax shelter with the IRS in the absence of assurance that we are not subject to tax shelter registration and in light of the substantial penalties which might be imposed if registration is required and not undertaken.
+We have received tax shelter registration number 90036000017 from the IRS.
+ISSUANCE OF THE REGISTRATION NUMBER DOES NOT INDICATE THAT AN INVESTMENT IN UNITS OR THE CLAIMED TAX BENEFITS HAVE BEEN REVIEWED, EXAMINED OR APPROVED BY THE IRS.
+We must furnish our registration number to our unitholders, and a unitholder who sells or otherwise transfers a unit in a subsequent transaction must furnish the registration number to the transferee.
+The penalty for failure of the transferor of a unit to furnish such registration number to the transferee is \$100 for each such failure.
+The unitholder must disclose our tax shelter registration number on Form 8271 to be attached to the tax return on which any deduction, loss, credit or other benefit generated by us is claimed or income from us is included.
+A unitholder who fails to disclose the tax shelter registration number on his return, without reasonable cause for such failure, will be subject to a \$250 penalty for each such failure.
+Any penalties discussed herein are not deductible for federal income tax purposes.